girivad/Crowdsourcing/README.md

-# Crowdsourcing: Ground-truth Inference Algorithms
+# Crowdsourcing: Ground-Truth Inference Algorithms

 This repository contains vectorized and efficient implementations of multiple algorithms for crowdsourced data, particularly for inferring the ground truth from crowdsourced labels.